 Unlike the separate source-channel coding scheme, the transmitter does away with power allocation.
 Instead, we leverage the DeepJSCC encoder to perform feature extraction and channel symbol mapping, and power allocation, all at once.
 Intuitively, the DNN is expected to transmit critical features over subchannels with higher SNRs, thereby improving the transmission performance.

-We note here that one option is to train the encoder/decoder networks directly, hoping they will learn to exploit the spatial degrees-of-freedom MIMO channel provides.
-We will instead follow the model-driven approach, where we will exploit the SVD as is done above for the channel coding scheme and convert the MIMO channel into subchannels.
+We note here that one option is to train the encoder/decoder networks directly, hoping they will learn to exploit the spatial degrees-of-freedom that the MIMO channel provides.
+We will instead follow the model-driven approach, where we will exploit the SVD and first convert the MIMO channel into subchannels.
 The received signal can then be written as

-To simplify the training, we apply MIMO equalization by left multiplying both sides of Eqn. \eqref{precode_dl_MIMO} by $\bm{\Sigma}^{\dagger}\bm{U}^H$ to obtain
+To simplify the training, we apply MIMO equalization at the receiver by left multiplying both sides of Eqn. \eqref{precode_dl_MIMO} by $\bm{\Sigma}^{\dagger}\bm{U}^H$ to obtain

 where $\bm{W}'\triangleq \bm{\Sigma^{\dagger}U^HW}\in \mathbb{C}^{M\times k}$ is the equivalent noise term, $\bm{\Sigma^{\dagger}}$ is the Moore-Penrose inverse of matrix $\bm{\Sigma}$, and $\bm{U}^{H}$ is the conjugate transpose of matrix $\bm{U}$.